 Although we believe we can hear all the sounds emitted by elephants, most of the sounds produced by these animals are low-frequency noises below 20 Hz, known as infrasound.
 They use these signals to communicate over distances up to 10 km.

-Some natural phenomena also emit infrasound, such as volcanic eruption (below 20 Hz) and earthquakes (below 10 Hz).
-Curiously, some animals can perceive this range of sound waves, which is why elephants flee in fear when earthquakes events are about to occur.
+Some natural phenomena also emit infrasound, such as volcanic eruptions (below 20 Hz) and earthquakes (below 10 Hz).
+Curiously, some animals can perceive this range of sound waves, which is why elephants flee in fear when earthquake events are about to occur.

 The ultrasound range